Would you like to learn how to draw eyes?

 The eyelashes are soft in the reference I used for this eye.
 I focused on where the eyelashes started and the shadow to create the illusion of eyelashes.

-Eye Drawing Completed
+Realistic Eye Drawing Completed

-I am often asked when is a drawing completed?
+I am often asked when a drawing is completed.

 There is no simple answer to this question.